 Geoff was an International Relations Major at the University of Maine, Orono, ME.
 He and his wife, Lori, were married in 1980 and have four children.
 They live in Helena, Montana.

 Brent Fontana is currently a Technical Business Developer for Amazon Web Services.
-Previously, he was the Director of Network Development & Strategy for the Zayo Group, and leads Zayo Group's Dark Fiber Construction Services unit working with the k-12 schools, and other public anchor institutions across the country.
+Previously, he was the Director of Network Development & Strategy for the Zayo Group, and led Zayo Group's Dark Fiber Construction Services unit working with the k-12 schools, and other public anchor institutions across the country.
 Mr. Fontana has 15 years of telecommunications industry experience and has served in a variety of product and strategy functions, and previously as product and strategy lead for Zayo's European Business Unit headquartered in London.
 Prior to Zayo, Mr. Fontana held a variety of leadership roles where he was responsible for access management, M&A integrations, network and infrastructure planning and development.
 Brent earned his bachelor's degree in Economics from Lewis & Clark College in Portland Oregon.

 Matthew Gerst is Director of Regulatory Affairs at CTIA-The Wireless Association®.
 Matthew leads the association's efforts before the Federal Communications Commission ("FCC") on a variety of policy matters, including universal service, 9-1-1 and emergency communications, and access for people with disabilities.
 In addition to serving on the USAC Board of Directors, Matthew represents CTIA on the FCC's Disability Advisory Committee and North American Numbering Council.